murthylab/fly-vr/README.md

 `FlyCapture2_C_v100.dll` rename it.
 I have included this version in the fictrac_calibration folder of the repo for now.

 For closed loop, or general purpose tracking, FicTrac needs to be installed.
-In order to do this, first download the pre-built binaries available [here](https://github.com/murthylab/fic-trac-win/releases).
+In order to do this, first download the pre-built binaries available [here (private bucket)](https://bucket.pni.princeton.edu/murthy/FicTrac).
 Please always download this file as you might have an identically named old version.

 For configuring FicTrac, a few files are needed: